What’s in a name and does it matter?

 Where it does begin to matter is when it if put forward as a design rationale for a development.

 Thanks to Urban Melbourne for giving the opportunity to look at the proposal for 132-134 Ferrars St in some detail.

 The amazing visualisation technology available today even shows the retained street trees in Thistlethwaite St. The architects, Rothe Lowman*, say that the major driver for the design was the early name for South Melbourne, Emerald Hill.
 That inspiration is quite misconceived and suggests a lack of understanding of the historical and geographical context of the site.

-Every single description of Montague calls up its relationship to the Yarra River as does the planning report.
+Every single description of Montague calls up its relationship to the Yarra River, as does the planning report.
 The proximity to the river drives the above ground carparking, and the anticipated sea level rise.
-Montague was always prone to flooding, many of its residents worked on South Wharf – Montague was definitely a river place.
+Montague was known to be prone to flooding.
+Many of its residents worked on South Wharf – Montague was definitely a river place.

 Emerald Hill, by contrast and and by definition, was a hill.
 In those days (and perhaps in the future too), those topographical distinctions really mattered.